crunchdao/stochastic-chaos/paper/paper.md

 \end{equation}

 in which $X$ is a stochastic process, leading the Cauchy-Green Strain tensor to be a random matrix.
-The analysis of its spectrum, leading to the FTLE in Equation \eqref{eq:sftle}, is therefore stricly related with random matrix theory [@potters_bouchaud_2020].
+The analysis of its spectrum, leading to the FTLE in Equation \eqref{eq:sftle}, is therefore strictly related to random matrix theory [@potters_bouchaud_2020].

 \section{Applications}
 A number of dynamical systems can be analysed using this approach.